 With its release, it has become one of the most capable machines among diode laser engravers.
 Thanks to their 20W laser module.

 This is an in-depth review of the xTool D1 Pro laser engraver.
 I reviewed it on parameters like size, material capability, transmission, assembly, upgrades, etc., and I have also compared it with their previous model.

-I tested the D1 Pro on several materials like 5mm pine, 6mm plywood, steel, aluminum, and glass and have presented the results in this article.
+I tested the D1 Pro on several materials like 5mm pine, 6mm plywood, steel, aluminum, and glass and have presented the results at the end of this article.

 MellowPine is reader-supported.
 When you buy through links on my site, I may earn an affiliate commission at no extra cost to you.